 Open Union's investment in joint venture is accounted for under the equity method of accounting, except when the investment or a portion thereof is classified as held for sale.
 Under the equity method, the investment is initially recorded at cost and adjusted thereafter for the post-acquisition changes in Open Union's share of the investee's net assets and any impairment loss relating to the investment.
-Except to the extent that Open Union has incurred legal or constructive obligations or made payments on behalf of the investee, Open Union discontinues recognising its share of further losses when Open Union's share of losses of the investee equals or exceeds the carrying amount of its interest in the investment in the investee.
+Except to the extent that Open Union has incurred legal or constructive obligations or made payments on behalf of the investee, Open Union discontinues recognising its share of further losses when Open Union's share of losses of the investee equals or exceeds the carrying amount of its interest in the investee, which includes any long term interest that, in substance, form part of Open Union's net investment in the investee.